 Fuller Mountain by Hancocks Comb in North Fork Snoqualmie / 福樂山

-Fuller Mountain by Hancock’s Comb is a lowland hill in North Fork Snoqualmie River Valley.
-Like other places here, it sits inside private property used for logging mainly.
-But most of them are accessible right off the beaten path.
+Fuller Mountain by Hancock’s Comb sits inside the North Fork Snoqualmie River Valley.
+Like the nearby places, it is on private property used mainly for logging.
+However, with a day pass, most are accessible off the beaten path.

 Fuller Mountain in the morning sun